-Homeless Rights Groups Decry Governor Newsom’s Order Clearing Homeless Encampments | Davis Vanguard
+Homeless Rights Groups Decry Governor Newsom’s Order Clearing Homeless Encampments - Davis Vanguard

 LA City Controller Kenneth Mejia also condemned the order.

-The Controller’s Office previously released a detailed statement denouncing the Grants Pass Ruling and maintains its position that “punishing people for sleeping outside when there is no available shelter is both inhumane and does not result in meaningful reductions in homelessness or encampments.”
+The Controller’s Office previously released a detailed statement denouncing the Grants Pass Ruling and maintains its position that “punishing people for sleeping outside when there is no available shelter is both inhumane and does not result in meaningful reductions in homelessness or encampments.

 The office explained, “It has been shown time and time again that clearing homeless encampments does not help reduce homelessness or encampment numbers over time, but only increases the number of unsheltered unhoused people.”

-The Controller’s Office cited a RAND study released earlier in July, that showed that in areas with frequent encampment clearings, “encampments returned within months” and in some places, “people living literally unsheltered (without a tent or vehicle) jumped from 20% to 46%.”
+The controllers officer cited a RAND study released earlier in July, that showed that in areas with frequent encampment clearings, “encampments returned within months” and in some places, “people living literally unsheltered (without a tent or vehicle) jumped from 20% to 46%.”

-The Controller’s Office added, “Earlier this year, the Los Angeles Homeless Services Authority (LAHSA) found that LA Municipal Code 41.18, which allows for encampment removal in certain areas, isn’t effective at reducing encampments or helping to house people—while costing over $3 million in two years, not including enforcement costs. “
+The Controller’s office added, “Earlier this year, the Los Angeles Homeless Services Authority (LAHSA) found that LA Municipal Code 41.18, which allows for encampment removal in certain areas, isn’t effective at reducing encampments or helping to house people – while costing over $3 million in two years, not including enforcement costs. “

 The Controller’s Office said it “believes that homeless encampment removal historically has equated to criminalization.
 It is cruel and unusual punishment for people without homes with nowhere to realistically go.”

-Jessica Nowlan, President of ReImagine Freedom, called the order a “cruel and shortsighted attempt to sweep the issue of homelessness under the rug.
+Jessica Nowlan, President of ReImagine Freedom, called the order, “cruel and shortsighted attempt to sweep the issue of homelessness under the rug.
 It not only fails to solve the problem, but it also makes it worse.
 By removing people from their homes without providing them with anywhere else to go, we are simply criminalizing poverty and creating more instability.”

 Nowlan argued that punishing homeless people doesn’t work and is morally wrong and “financially irresponsible.”